dotnet/ai-samples/src/llm-eval/README.md

 }
 ```

-To learn more about Project Secrets in Development * [Project Secrets in Development](#https://learn.microsoft.com/en-us/aspnet/core/security/app-secrets?view=aspnetcore-8.0&tabs=windows)
+For more details, see the [Project Secrets in Development guidance](#https://learn.microsoft.com/aspnet/core/security/app-secrets?view=aspnetcore-8.0&tabs=windows)

 ### Creating Kernels to access Open Source LLMs, like Phi-3 or Llama 3